Fill your College Details

 Selection (σ)

-The selection operation is used to retrieve rows from a relation that satisfies a given condition.
+The selection operation is used to obtain rows from a relation that meets some criteria.

 Syntax